 Leftover paints, old batteries, medicines, and motor oil are all part of a long list of items classified as household hazardous wastes.
 If not disposed of properly, they can be harmful to not only the environment but to human health.
 Disposing of hazardous waste by pouring it down the drain may corrode plumbing, poison septic tanks, destroy sewage treatment organisms, release toxic fumes, and contaminate surface and groundwater.

-Residents of North Bay and surrounding townships can take these items to the Household Hazardous Waste Depot located next to the Recycling Center at 112 Patton St., free of charge.
-The Household Hazardous Waste Depot is open Wednesday to Saturday from 8 a.m. until 6 p.m., year-round.
+Residents of North Bay and surrounding townships can take these items to the Household Hazardous Waste Depot free of charge.
+The Household Hazardous Waste Depot is open Wednesday to Saturday from 8 a.m. until 6 p.m., and located at the Waste Diversion Facility (off Station Rd),

 There are limits to how much waste residents can bring per trip.
 There is a 60 Litre limit per week, greater quantities can be rejected at the discretion of staff.
 Greater quantities can be rejected at the discretion of the staff.